akinsho/bufferline.nvim/README.md

 `relative_directory`.
 Relative directory works by ordering relative paths first, however if you move from project to project and vim switches its directory, the bufferline will re-order itself as a different set of buffers will now be relative.

+### LSP Error indicators (Experimental)

+By setting `diagnostics = "nvim_lsp"` you will get an indicator in the bufferline for a given tab if it has any errors This will allow you to tell at a glance if a particular buffer has errors.
+Currently only the native neovim lsp is supported, mainly because it has the easiest API for fetching all errors for all buffers (with an attached lsp client) This feature is _WIP_ so beware and report any issues if you find any.

 ### Regular tab sizes